peak-flow/tabflow/PRIVACY_POLICY.md

 ## Contact

 If you have any questions about this privacy policy or TabFlow's data practices, please:
-- Open an issue on our GitHub repository: [Your GitHub URL]
+- Open an issue on our GitHub repository: https://github.com/peak-flow/tabflow/issues
 - Email us at: [Your contact email]

 ## Consent